 Just how and when did cauliflower get this good?
-When we started roasting it, a process which retains all the fabulous flavour of the cauliflower and more as the sweetness is enhanced and it takes on an incredible nuttiness too.
-Roasting keeps so much more of the nutrients too, which, if you are interested, includes a decent dose of vitamin C, folate and a good source of fibre and vitamin K.
+When we started roasting it, a process that retains all the fabulous flavors of the cauliflower and more as the sweetness is enhanced and it takes on an incredible nuttiness too.
+Roasting keeps so much more of the nutrients too, which, if you are interested, includes a decent dose of vitamin C, folate and a good source of fiber and vitamin K.

-The soup is thickened with potato so will also suit many diets including vegetarians, vegan, gluten and dairy free.
-Something of a Super Soup.
+The soup is thickened with potato so it will also suit many diets including vegetarians, vegan, gluten and dairy-free.
+Just think of it as a super soup.

 - 1.2-litre hot vegetable stock